-- Rehabilitating existing auction yards and to add new yard (within the same old yard which belongs to the government). - Rehabilitation the existing washing seawater network. - Installing sanitation network with establishing toilets, a sewage collection system and a pump station connected to the existing government sewer network. - Paving the floor/roads of the centers between the auction yards - Deepening of the port entrance - Rehabilitating the existing administration building - Rehabilitating the main gates of the landing site - Rehabilitating of the water tank of the site - Rehabilitating the sheet piles that rusted in the Landing Qua
+- Rehabilitating existing auction yards and to add new yard (within the same old yard which belongs to the government).

+- Rehabilitation the existing washing seawater network. - Installing sanitation network with establishing toilets, a sewage collection system and a pump station connected to the existing government sewer network. - Paving the floor/roads of the centers between the auction yards - Deepening of the port entrance - Rehabilitating the existing administration building

+- Rehabilitating the main gates of the landing site - Rehabilitating of the water tank of the site - Rehabilitating the sheet piles that rusted in the Landing Qua

-Figure (5) shows the total percentage of effecting agents on fishermen in Al-Hodeidah, where 75% of the respondents said no warning system response found, 50% repeated respectively from respondents thought the bad weather and climate change.
+Figure (5) shows the total percentage of affecting agents (some agents prevent the fishers to go for fishing) on fishermen in Al-Hodeidah, where 75% of the respondents said no warning system response found, 50% repeated respectively from respondents thought the bad weather and climate change.